kingces95/kingjs/descriptor/merge/README.md

 # @[kingjs](https://www.npmjs.com/package/kingjs)/[descriptor](https://www.npmjs.com/package/@kingjs/descriptor).merge
-Merges own and inherited enumerable property values into `this` using a callback to resolve conflicts.
+Merges descriptor property values into `this` from `delta` using a callback to resolve conflicts.
 ## Usage
 Copy properties from `source` to `target` overwriting any existing values like this:
 ```js